sbt/sbt/src/sphinx/home.rst

 You will save yourself a *lot* of time if you have the right understanding of the big picture up-front.
 All documentation may be found via the :doc:`table of contents <index>`.

+`Stack Overflow <http://stackoverflow.com/tags/sbt>`_ is preferred for questions.
-The mailing list is at http://groups.google.com/group/simple-build-tool/topics and should be used for discussions and questions.
+The `mailing list`_ can be used for comments, discussions, and questions.
-Questions may also be asked at `Stack Overflow <http://stackoverflow.com/tags/sbt>`_.

 This documentation can be forked `on GitHub <https://github.com/sbt/sbt/>`_.
 Feel free to make corrections and add documentation.

-If you are familiar with 0.7.x, please see the :doc:`migration page </Detailed-Topics/Migrating-from-sbt-0.7.x-to-0.10.x>`.
 Documentation for 0.7.x has been `archived here <http://www.scala-sbt.org/0.7.7/docs/home.html>`_.
 This documentation applies to sbt |version|.